khulnasoft/deepscale/docs/_tutorials/bert-pretraining.md

 engine_ that we will use to train the model using the forward, backward and step API.
 Since the model engine exposes the same forward pass API as `nn.Module` objects, there is no change in the forward pass.
-Thus, we only modify the the backward pass and optimizer/scheduler steps.
+Thus, we only modify the backward pass and optimizer/scheduler steps.

 Backward propagation is performed by calling `backward(loss)` directly with the model engine.